MBODM/pingalive/README.md

 - Used Windows OS version is `Windows 10 Pro 21H2 Build 19044.2486`
 - The tool is developed with `VS Code 1.74.2` (with active `rust-analyzer` extension)
 - The tool is using a `cmd.exe /c start ping.exe` approach.
-- Reason1 for above approach: Issues with Rust´s `BufRead` and the non-UTF8 Windows console.
+- Reason1 for above approach: Issues with Rust´s `BufRead` and non-UTF8 Windows console.
-- Reason2 for above approach: The need of `ctrlc` crate, or `windows-rs` with `SetConsoleCtrlHandler`.
+- Reason2 for above approach: Need for `ctrlc` crate, or `windows-rs` with `SetConsoleCtrlHandler`.
 - Sadly i forgot what Sean Connery teached us: "_One ping only!_".

 The release binaries are compiled with following compiler options in `cargo.toml` file: